 - Optimize your images for the web, use our Image Compression Tool.

 - Broken links upset Google, so make sure you don’t have any.
-This site can help you find them.
+The free Ahrefs Site Audit tool can help you spot them.

 - Link between your pages when possible, this will make it easy for search engines to discover new content.